 Enforcement and Standard of care for directors

 The New CO has changed several corporate governance requirements in Hong Kong.
 Most of these changes are related to the enforcement regime as well as the standard of care to which directors are to adhere.
-The new requirements are especially relevant to directors who are in a more passive role or who are less experienced in the world of business.
+The new requirements are crucial for directors in passive roles or with less business experience.

-For example, according to the stipulations specified in the original version of the Companies Ordinance, there were certain offenses which, when committed, exposed companies and their directors as well as other key figures within the companies alike to liability.
-Only the officers who deliberately authorized the offense committed would be officially charged.
+For example, according to the stipulations specified in the original version of the Companies Ordinance, there were certain offences which, when committed, exposed companies and their directors as well as other key figures within the companies alike to liability.
+Only the officers who deliberately authorized the offence committed would be officially charged.

 According to the New CO, any omissions, reckless acts, deliberate violations, failures, and deliberate oversights committed by anyone deemed to be responsible may result in liability.
-The New CO also expands the possibility of experiencing liability to the officers who have participated in the offense; thus, it is no longer limited to officers who authorized the offensive act.
+The New CO extends liability to officers involved in an offence, not just those who authorized the act.

-Therefore, it is important that every Hong Kong company be aware of the regulatory obligations according to the New CO because the new requirements also make it easier for errant officers to be reported.
+Therefore, every Hong Kong company must be aware of the regulatory obligations according to the New CO because the new requirements also make it easier for errant officers to be reported.

+The New CO includes measures to clarify and update Hong Kong’s corporate laws from a CLG perspective.
 The New CO has done much to streamline and modernize the corporate procedures which take place in Hong Kong.
-If anything in the New CO and the company’s articles of association are in conflict, it will be the articles of association which will be required to be changed.
+If the New CO conflicts with the company’s articles, the articles of association must be changed.

-Should a Hong Kong company plan to make such a change, it will require approval from the Inland Revenue Department (IRD) as well as 75% of its members before proceeding to do so.
+A Hong Kong company must obtain IRD approval and 75% member consent before making such a change.
 It is not always easy or even possible for both circumstances to materialize.
-Therefore, Hong Kong companies must ensure that they are compliant with the New CO in order to avoid having to change their articles of association.
+Therefore, Hong Kong companies must ensure that they are compliant with the New CO to avoid having to change their articles of association.

 Expansion of Business Interests

 There are several other changes in the New CO which have significant impacts on company directors all over Hong Kong.
 Directors must now disclose to the board any expansion of business interests.
-Directors’ reports must also include a business review including all pertinent information related to the company’s affairs unless the company is officially permitted to make a simplified report.
+Directors’ reports must include a business review unless the company is allowed to submit a simplified report.

-If you are a business owner or director, and are worried about complying with the new CO, please reach out to our specialists on Paul Hype Page.
+If you’re a business owner concerned about the new CO, contact our specialists at Paul Hype Page.
 We would be happy to assist you as you navigate your responsibilities in your professional capacity.